Technology is comprised of three subject areas:

 Second year – one lesson with half an hour of homework per week for approximately 20 lessons

-Third year – one lesson with half an hour of homework for approximately 16 lessons
+Third year – three lessons in a two week cycle with half an hour of homework for the whole year

 GCSE – five lessons plus homework

 At GCSE in the fourth year pupils follow the new OCR food preparation and nutrition specifications.
 It is assessed by two pieces of coursework (15% and 35%) and one written paper (50%).

 At GCSE in the fifth year the AQA Food and Nutrition course is designed to investigate the relationship between nutrition, diet, food choice and health.